What Is a Federal Tax Lien?

 A federal tax lien is the IRS’s claim on a taxpayer’s property to satisfy a tax debt.

-Note that the lien exists upon the IRS assessing a tax debt and notifying the taxpayer of its assessment.
-When the IRS files a tax lien in various state and local jurisdictions, it is simply making its claim on the taxpayer’s assets public.
+So when the IRS files a tax lien in various state and local jurisdictions, it is simply making its claim on the taxpayer’s assets (which already existed by law) public.

 For example, shortly after a taxpayer files a tax return — or upon the completion of a substitute for return if the taxpayer has not filed their tax returns(s) — the IRS will assess the taxpayer’s tax liability.